 There are four primary types of diabetic neuropathy.
-You may experience symptoms from one type or more.
+An individual may experience symptoms from one type or more.
 Most develop gradually and may cause considerable damage before it is noticed.
 The four types include Peripheral Neuropathy, Autonomic Neuropathy, Radiculoplexus Neuropathy, and Mononeuropathy.

-Peripheral Neuropathy is the most common type.
-Your feet and legs are affected first followed by your hands and arms.
+- Peripheral Neuropathy is the most common type.
+The feet and legs are affected first followed by the hands and arms.
 Symptoms include numbness, tingling, burning sensation, increased sensitivity to touch, muscle weakness, loss of reflexes, loss of balance, and serious foot problems.

-Mononeuropathy occurs when there is damage to a specific nerve possibly located in the face, torso, or leg.
+- Mononeuropathy occurs when there is damage to a specific nerve possibly located in the face, torso, or leg.
 Though mononeuropathy can be severely painful, it doesn't generally cause long term problems.
 Symptoms usually dissipate after a few weeks or months.
-Symptoms include focusing your eyes, paralysis on one side of your face, pain in your foot, lower back, pelvis, and front of your thigh, chest or abdomen.
+Symptoms include difficulty focusing the eyes, paralysis on one side of the face, pain in the foot, lower back, pelvis, and front of the thigh, chest or abdomen.